wmclifford/mcp-maven-central-search/.junie/guidelines.md

     * Never write logs to stdout.
 Use stderr for logs.
 Do not add `print()` calls.
 4. **Quality gates**:

+    * Do not introduce non-ASCII whitespace or bidi control characters.
     * All Python code must be formatted using `ruff format`.
     * Do not commit Python code that fails: